agilly/lao_bytecode/lao_messages_app_variable_width/README (Understanding_preprocess_string.py).md

 # decompose_string_to_clusters("héllo") will yield ['h', 'é', 'l', 'l', 'o'] # For Lao, it handles base characters and combining marks correctly.
 ```
 ### 2. Input String Collection
-The script offers two flexible methods for gathering the strings you want to process:
+If a CSV listing all the phrases the user wants to display exists, it can be preloaded, otherwise direct user input is required and the CSV is saved for future use.

 * **`get_input_strings_from_csv(file_path)`**: This function reads sentences or phrases from a specified CSV file.
 Each line in the CSV is treated as a separate input string.
-If a row contains multiple comma-separated values, they're joined into a single string with spaces.
-It uses `utf-8` encoding to support a wide range of Unicode characters including Lao.
+To achieve this there are three helper functions

 ```python
 import csv
 def get_input_strings_from_csv(file_path):